squirtleDevs/0-eth-scaffold-fun/README.md

 1. Ethereum Speed Run: https://medium.com/@austin_48503/%EF%B8%8Fethereum-dev-speed-run-bd72bcba6a4c
 2. AustinGriffith Tweetstorm: https://twitter.com/austingriffith/status/1478760479275175940?s=20

+**NOTE: It seems that there are two pointers for Scaffold-Eth Challenge material:**

+1. Most (if not all challenges outlined in Austin's tweetstorm): https://github.com/scaffold-eth/scaffold-eth-examples/tree/master
+2. Official Scaffold-Eth github repo that has the experimental goodness: https://github.com/scaffold-eth/scaffold-eth

+---

 > _Below is the combined curriculum taking into account these two points of reference (there was a lot of overlap!).
 NOTE: I think I will have NOTES.md for each challenge that outline what was learnt, questions on the topics, good resources._

 1. Scaffold-ETH challenges: simple NFT, staking app, token vendor.

-2. A quick jumping off point is building an “executor” smart contract that just .calls() anything the owner sends it.
+2. THEORY HEAVY (if you're new): A quick jumping off point is building an “executor” smart contract that just .calls() anything the owner sends it.
 This will test your knowledge of calldata and you should go all the way to mainnet with it.

-3. Next, build your own multisig using this as a reference: https://solidity-by-example.org/app/multi-sig-wallet/
+3. 👛 Next, build your own multisig using this as a reference: https://solidity-by-example.org/app/multi-sig-wallet/

-Make sure you understand how signed messages work and how you can recover them in a smart contract: https://github.com/scaffold-eth/scaffold-eth/tree/signature-recover
+\*Make sure you understand how signed messages work and how you can recover them in a smart contract: https://github.com/scaffold-eth/scaffold-eth-examples/tree/signature-recover

-- 🧑‍🏭 Learn how signed messages can be used off-chain as a “sign in with Ethereum”: https://github.com/austintgriffith/scaffold-eth/tree/sign-in-with-web3
+- 🧑‍🏭 \*Learn how signed messages can be used off-chain as a “sign in with Ethereum”: https://github.com/scaffold-eth/scaffold-eth-examples/tree/sign-in-with-web3
 - 📡 Use that same signed message on-chain with ecrecover() or OpenZeppelin’s ECDSA lib to recover a signed message in Solidity: https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol

-Try building a signature based multisig: https://github.com/scaffold-eth/scaffold-eth-examples/tree/meta-multi-sig ⚔️ Side Quest: Extend it into a ⏳ streaming multi-sig: https://github.com/austintgriffith/scaffold-eth/tree/streaming-meta-multi-sig
+Try building a signature based multisig: https://github.com/scaffold-eth/scaffold-eth-examples/tree/meta-multi-sig

+⚔️ \*Side Quest: Extend it into a ⏳ streaming multi-sig: https://github.com/scaffold-eth/scaffold-eth-examples/tree/streaming-meta-multi-sig
 👩‍👩‍👧‍👧 Extend the mult-sig branch and create a DAO where members “vote” on proposed transactions!

 4. Make sure you understand how LP tokens work.